erebe/personal-server/README.md

 I still don't monitor my machines, beside the helthchecks.io alerts configured to page me on whatsapp for my backups and ping of external services.
 At first I thought about setting up netdata/or a grafana + prometheus, but so far, I never felt the need to investigate what was going on.
-Using k9s to monitor/have a glance of my machines status, provided to be enough.
+Using k9s + ssh to monitor/have a glance of my machines status, provided to be enough.
 Maybe one day I will feel the need, but with my low usage, hardware is robust enough for me to trust the system.

-#
+# 2023 Conclusion <a name="2023_conclusion"></a>

+After 2 years, I am pretty happy with this setup.
+I picture it as secure, simple to use, robust, maintenable and extensible.
+But it is not all white, and for the years to come, I would like to improve the few things below
+1. Force me to revoke one of my 2FA device in order to measure/learn the pain to do it and avoid fearing such event to occur.
+2. Improving maintenability by automating upgrade/re-build of everything.
+So far I only update when I decide too, but would like to ease this process and centralize version of everything
+3. Reduce my reliance on a 3rd party CI (github), everything can work without it, but it is too convenient, so I would like to internalize it (GitlabCI ?
+Drone ?
+Will see)